 The federal estate tax exemption is an amount that can be passed at death (after applicable deductions, such as marital and charitable deductions) without federal estate tax becoming payable.
 Any gift tax exemption used during a person's life reduces the estate tax exemption available at that person's death.
-The estate tax exemption (indexed for inflation) is \$5,450,000.
-A married couple can pass \$10,900,000 free from estate tax.
+The estate tax exemption (indexed for inflation) is the same as the federal gift tax exemption, \$12,920,000 (25.84M for a married couple).

 If your assets, including the death benefit amount of life insurance you own on your life, exceed the federal estate tax exemption amount, substantial federal estate taxes (a maximum rate of 40%) may be incurred.
-However, such taxes may be reduced or eliminated with proper planning - please consult with an attorney of the Estate and Wealth Transfer Planning team of Dobbs Legal Group.
+However, such taxes may be reduced or eliminated with proper planning - please consult with an attorney at Dobbs Legal Group.